mbonsma/bash-workshop/bash-workshop.md

 ls -F Downloads
 ls -F -a /
 ls -Fa /
+ls *.txt
 ```

 The flag `-a` stands for "all": `ls` shows all files and directories, even
 hidden ones.
 The hidden directory `..` is shorthand for the parent directory,
 and the hidden directory `.` is shorthand for the current directory.

+The character `*` is a *wildcard* - it matches any character.
+The command
+`ls *.txt` will list any file that ends in `.txt`, since `*` matches anything
+that comes before.
+This is handy if you're looking for something and you know
+a bit about it, like that it ends in `.jpg` or starts with `a`, for example.

 `ls` has many options - we've just seen two.
 To get more information about a
 command, you can use the option `--help`, which will print out the manual page